fooltowise/NeroNotes/Nero's Notes/Johan Steene & Daniel Zhang Interview - the Teqnion Family.md

-# Johan Steene & Daniel Zhang Interview - the Teqnion Family
+# Johan Steene & Daniel Zhang Interview - the [[Teqnion]] Family

-Today we’re joined by **Johan Steene** (CEO) and **Daniel Zhang** (CXO) at the publicly listed Swedish serial acquirer Teqnion.
+Today we’re joined by **Johan Steene** (CEO) and **Daniel Zhang** (CXO) at the publicly listed Swedish serial acquirer [[Teqnion]].

-Teqnion is a decentralized niche acquirer and has 21 subsidiaries in Sweden.
+[[Teqnion]] is a decentralized niche acquirer and has 21 subsidiaries in Sweden.
 But they’ve also started to glance at other Nordic countries and the UK.

-Teqnion shrugs off brokers and largely self-sources.
+[[Teqnion]] shrugs off brokers and largely self-sources.
 They look for leading B2B niche firms with stable revenues of 20-150 MSEK, operating in understandable markets that they believe will be profitable and cash flow generative for as far as the eye can see.

-Niching down allows Teqnion to dictate terms. **They prefer industries with regulations and standards that decrease competition.**
+Niching down allows [[Teqnion]] to dictate terms. **They prefer industries with regulations and standards that decrease competition.**

 Because when a non-niche firm achieves efficiencies, so do often their competitors.
 But in more oligopolistic situations, less - of the relative - efficiencies must be shared with customers.
 Though, the absolute efficiencies that accrue to customers can still be significant!

 And, should Daniel’s Excel spit out a feasible five-year payback period, they may hit the acquisition trigger. **But only if the chemistry is right.**

-Their pitch to sellers boils down to: **“Once Teqnion is onboard, we think you’ll want to stay.”**
+Their pitch to sellers boils down to: **“Once [[Teqnion]] is onboard, we think you’ll want to stay.”**

 That pitch feeds one’s curiosity.
 Or it effectively lets owner-operators self-select out.